AsVHEn/deadbeef-lyricbar/README.md

 Totally WIP status!!!!!

 # DeaDBeeF Lyricbar Plugin
-Plugin for DeaDBeeF audio player that fetches and shows the song’s synclyrics using syair website.
+Plugin for DeaDBeeF audio player that fetches and shows the song’s synclyrics using syair website (also from metadata or lrc file).

 ![MainWindow](https://user-images.githubusercontent.com/4272271/129489072-7d3b6b56-a8da-4230-b476-3cee2c3ca1bb.png)